HuolalaTech/react-query-kit/README.md

 People will face with these pain points when writing ReactQuery hooks.
 - Share a custom hook between multiple components
+- How to pass variables to custom ReactQuery hook in a type-safe way
+- How to get `queryKey` in a type-safe way
-- how to combining `queryKey` with `queryClient` in a type-safe way
+- How to combining `queryKey` with `queryClient` in a type-safe way
-- Set `defaultOptions` for specific custom hooks
+- Set `defaultOptions` for custom ReactQuery hooks easier and clearer

 ![react-query-kit.gif](https://files.catbox.moe/9na7tp.gif)